 Sonny also experienced a changed life.
 “I used to be arrogant with no self-control, but now I don’t react,” he said.
 “I don’t have an attitude.
 I have given my life back to God.”

 Sonny is prepared for the reality of life after the program.
 “I know life will be hard—God said following Him will not be easy—but I know that following Him will make life possible.”

 In February, George graduated from the Victor Valley Rescue Mission program and is now pursuing his own catering business.
 He served 100 guests at a recent event.
 Sonny graduated from the Ventura County Rescue Mission last month.
-He is very excited to be reunited with his brother as they live together again in transitional housing provided by the San Fernando Valley Rescue Mission.
+He is very excited to be reunited with his brother as they live together again in transitional housing provided by the Rescue Mission Alliance San Fernando Valley.

 The family has been restored.
 There is peace and the family dinners are sweet again.
 “We knew God was always in control, but our faith is greater because of George and Sonny,” said Josie.

 Stay connected with the good work the Mission is doing, and learn more about the people we help.